- Education and Science»

 - In animal form, the Skinwalker prefers to be in darkness, like nightfall.

 This creature seems to be a predator.
 Most Skinwalker stories talk about a giant animal, a wolf, usually, that stalks a person's home at night.
-It watches them.
+It watches them, follows them.
 It will run alongside a person's car, keeping up with the vehicle even at unbelievable speeds.

 According to some Navajo leaders, Skinwalkers once helped their people.
 They spied on the Spanish invaders, telling their tribes about the white intruders' movements, keeping The People safe.